abrakitlaw/facade-pattern-learning/README.md

 of the system cascade to other parts.
 When you build lot of dependencies between many classes, you are building a fragile system that will be costly to maintain and complex for others to understand.

-purposes of this principle is to reduces the dependencies between objects and reduces software maintenance.
+Purposes of this principle is to reduces the dependencies between objects and reduces software maintenance.
+This principle tells that we should only invoke methods that belong to:
+- The object itself
+- Objects passed in parameter to the method
+- Any object the method creates or instantiates
+- Any components of the object